NarutoUA/resamp-client/README.md

 # ReSA:MP Client
-This repository is used to report bugs and download the latest ReSA:MP client.
+Please use this repository to report bugs and download the latest ReSA:MP client.